aws/aws-cdk-rfcs/text/0477-policy-validation.md

    * validations.
 This is where the plugin will evaluate the CloudFormation
-   * templates for compliance and report and violations */ validate(context: IValidationContext): ValidationPluginReport;
+   * templates for compliance and report and violations */ validate(context: IPolicyValidationContext): PolicyValidationPluginReport;
 }

 /**
  * Context available to the validation plugin
  */
-export interface IValidationContext {
+export interface IPolicyValidationContext {
   /**
    * The absolute path of all templates to be processed */